achuthasubhash/FaceRecognition/README.md

 2.Detect face from input image using haarcascade

-3.Detected face send to model it predict the corresponding class
+3.Detected face send to model to Recognition face